nholtgrefe/panda/data/README.md

 The results in the paper and in this repository were all obtained using version `1.0.0` of `phypanda`.

 ## Simulations
 The phylogenetic networks for the simulation experiment in the paper were generated with the `R` script `simulate_networks.R`, using the `SciPhyNetwork` package [2].
 The simulated networks are in the file `simulated_networks.txt` (using the `eNewick` format).
+The Python script that applies PaNDA on these networks is in the file `experiment1.py`.
+A table containing the results of this experiment is in the file `experiment1_results.txt`.

 ## Xiphophorus
 The Xiphophorus network in Figure 5 of the paper, originally from [1], is in the file `xiphophorus_network.txt` (in `eNewick` format).
-The Python script that applies PaNDA on this network is in the file `xiphophorus.py`.
+The Python script that applies PaNDA on this network is in the file `experiment2.py`.

 ## References